CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 So imagine the unsuspecting DNA donor feels something odd, turns around, and right there the process is already underway.
 It’s fast — not nine months, not even hours.
 More like watching life hit fast‑forward.
 Enough time to recognize the shape of what’s happening, but not enough time to emotionally catch up.

 From their perspective, it's an alien.
-There’s no screaming alarm in their head saying this is a human.
+There’s no screaming alarm in their head saying this is a human or will ever be one.
 So they stop it early, the way people often do when they believe early action avoids future harm.
 The unsophisticated human dispatches it with a rifle.

 Then someone else encounters the probe later.
 Same situation, same lack of context, same conclusion.
 Abort the process again.
 Not out of cruelty, but out of ignorance and fear and the assumption that stopping something early is morally safer than letting it continue.